Jared-Godar/codeup_notes/Fundamentals/sql_notes.md

 >`SELECT 'I am output!'
 AS Info;`

+>`SELECT 1+1` returns 2
+>`SELECT 3=3` return 1 (boolean true)
+>`SELECT 2>3` return 0 (boolean false)

 ### Aliaes

-Aliases allow us to temporarily rename a column, table, or miscellaneous pieces of our query.
-If the alias name contains spaces, you must enclose the 'alias name' in quotes.
-Otherwise, quotes are not needed around your alias_name.
-It is fine to use spaces in a column alias, *but it is not good practice to use spaces in a table alias*.
+- Aliases allow us to temporarily rename a column, table, or miscellaneous pieces of our query.
+- If the alias name contains spaces, you must enclose the 'alias name' in quotes.
+    - Otherwise, quotes are not needed around your alias_name.
+    - It is fine to use spaces in a column alias,
+    *but it is not good practice to use spaces in a table alias*.

+- Using aliases can serve as commenting or remind you why you were doing a particular search

 Below is a simple example of using an alias in a `SELECT` statement with the `AS` keyword: